Maryna-Hemb/tweets/README.md

-# Following tweets - test-task for front-end developer
+# Following tweets - Pet-project

 This App gives an opportunity to choose and follow tweets.
 It is provided to show skills in front-end development.
 Rendering data according to API requests,